Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 ## Bugs
 ### General
 - Issues linking product images from databse to main site.
+Fixed uploading images to AWS and using hosted image links.
 - Navigations links search criteria not working as intended.
+Fixed ensuring catergory names were uses and updated within the database.
 - Naming and syntax errors when writing views and urls.
+Followed naming conventions and syntax, making sure correct urls and views were called.
 - Linking stripe payments to the checkout page.
 - Subtotals not displaying as intended.
+Ensured correct formulas were used and correct variables were passed.
 - Quanity of items within bag not displaying and in integer.
 - Error code 500 when loading profile page, fixed my removing extra static CSS file from profile app.
+- Emails not sending upon compltion of order.
+Added new function to the checkout view, upon successful payment email would be sent, rather than relying on the stripe webhooks.

 ### Devices
 - Galaxy S9: Works as intended.